 RNSG 2414.
-Integrated Care of the Client with Complex Health Care Needs.
+Integrated Care of the Patient with Complex Health Care Needs.
 (4-4-0-0)

-Prerequisite: RNSG 2535, RNSG 2660 and 2161
+Prerequisite: RNSG 2535, RNSG 2660 and 2161 Co-requisite: RNSG 2562 and RNSG 2307

-Application of a systematic problem-solving process and critical thinking skills to provide comprehensive nursing care to diverse clients/families across the life span with complex health care needs including, but not limited to, complex childhood/adolescent diseases, complicated perinatal care, acute mental illness, complex perioperative care, serious adult health problems and health issues related to aging.
-Emphasis on tertiary disease prevention, health maintenance/restoration and collaboration with members of the multidisciplinary health care team.
-Topics include the role of the nurse as client advocate and coordinator of care and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
+Application of a systematic problem-solving process, critical thinking skills and concepts to provide comprehensive nursing care to diverse patients and families across the life span with complex health care needs including, but not limited to, complex childhood/adolescent diseases, complicated perinatal care, acute mental illness, complex perioperative care, serious adult health problems and health issues related to aging.
+Emphasis on tertiary disease prevention, health maintenance/restoration and collaboration with members of the interdisciplinary health care team.
+Content includes the role of the professional nurse and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to an integrated approach.